Perth-Artifactory/website/src/pages/free_membership.md

 * The Perth Artifactory Committee reserves the right to cancel your membership at any time.
 * This membership is an Associate Membership under our constitution and has no voting rights.
 * Tool usage fees are payable on some Artifactory tools in line with the fees charged to Concession members.
-* This membership does not give free access to our rehearsal space but does allow the holder to access a discounted usage rate.